buildfirst/buildfirst/ch05/09_requirejs-usage/README.md

 > The bottom line is that RequireJS is better than doing no dependency management whatsoever, but probably more convoluted than necessary, as the alternatives we'll explore next will show.

+RequireJS uses a `data-main` attribute to indicate the first script to load.
+In _async mode_, the rest of the scripts will be fetched as they get resolved.
+When using the optimizer to bundle everything together, this pattern will be useful just to learn the order in which the **dependency graph** should be put together into a single file.
+This way, we don't have to worry about ordering script tags, like we do in the classical approach of just adding a script tag for each script we write.

 _A deeper analysis can be found in the book._

   [1]: http://i.imgur.com/TkjgTBt.png